Where to find organic denim ?

 This denim is superb.
 It’s dark coloured (‘raw’ in jeans language), weighs 230g/m2, and is fully suited to a domestic machine.

 Snag: the fibre comes from China and is woven in China.
 There’s no information on the dye, but I imagine everything’s done in China.
 It’s composed of 55% hemp and 45% organic cotton.
 The main advantage of hemp is it requires minimal water and little or no pesticides.
 This denim would make a perfect overshirt, overalls or a boilersuit.
-I plan to make it into Patsy overalls.
+I used this denim for the Partner overalls.

 Organic cotton denim from 1083